AustinCStone/RealTimeRayTracingFractalWorld/README.md

-Uses openGL and GLSL shader language to ray trace a world in parallel using the GPU.
+Uses openGL and GLSL shader language to ray trace a world in real time by casting rays in parallel using the GPU.

 Compile using: g++ main.cpp gl.cpp -framework GLUT -framework OpenGL -Wno-deprecated-declarations

+Run using ./a.out

 Press the 'c' to enable clouds.
 Press 'h' to enable ripples on the water.